NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 ### Optional metadata elements

-#### title
-A human-friendly title of the package, typically used in UI displays as on nuget.org and the Package Manager in Visual Studio.
-If not specified, the package ID is used.
 #### owners
 A comma-separated list of the package creators using profile names on nuget.org.
 This is often the same list as in `authors`, and is ignored when uploading the package to nuget.org.
 See [Managing package owners on nuget.org](../nuget-org/publish-a-package.md#managing-package-owners-on-nugetorg).

 #### projectUrl
 A URL for the package's home page, often shown in UI displays as well as nuget.org.

 #### licenseUrl
 > [!Important]
 > licenseUrl is being deprecated.
 Use license instead.

 A URL for the package's license, often shown in UIs like nuget.org.

 #### license
 An SPDX license expression or path to a license file within the package, often shown in UIs like nuget.org.
 If you're licensing the package under a common license, like MIT or BSD-2-Clause, use the associated [SPDX license identifier](https://spdx.org/licenses/).
 For example: